Structuring a Manga Chapter

 - Webtoon: No limit (scrolling)

-Alternate: 2-3 chapters with intense cliffhanger, then 1 chapter with calmer ending (breathing room).
+Alternate: 2-3 chapters with an intense cliffhanger, then 1 chapter with a calmer ending (breather).

 5 effective techniques: